japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Used when `TaskSchedulerImpl` is requested to:

-* xref:scheduler:TaskSchedulerImpl.adoc#submitTasks[Submit tasks (from a TaskSet)]
+* scheduler:TaskSchedulerImpl.md#submitTasks[Submit tasks (from a TaskSet)]

-* xref:scheduler:TaskSchedulerImpl.adoc#statusUpdate[Handle a task status update]
+* scheduler:TaskSchedulerImpl.md#statusUpdate[Handle a task status update]

-* xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[Notify the TaskSetManager that a task has failed]
+* scheduler:TaskSchedulerImpl.md#handleFailedTask[Notify the TaskSetManager that a task has failed]

-* xref:scheduler:TaskSchedulerImpl.adoc#checkSpeculatableTasks[Check for speculatable tasks]
+* scheduler:TaskSchedulerImpl.md#checkSpeculatableTasks[Check for speculatable tasks]

-* xref:scheduler:TaskSchedulerImpl.adoc#executorLost[Handle a lost executor event]
+* scheduler:TaskSchedulerImpl.md#executorLost[Handle a lost executor event]

 | stop
 a| [[stop]]